elybrand/elybrand.github.io/_pages/MATH500.md

 MATH 500 is a training course for first time teaching assistants for Mathematics classes.
 Here you will find the course syllabus as well as any assignments that are due throughout the quarter.
 You may find the syllabus for the course [here]({{ "/assets/files/Math 500 Syllabus.pdf" | absolute_url }}).

+You may also find links to presentation slides of past meetings by clicking on the corresponding Theme cell for that meeting.

 Fall 2018: &nbsp;&nbsp;&nbsp;Thursdays, 1pm-1:50pm
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;APM B402A
 **Instructor**: Jeff Rabin